-In addition to its durability, copper flashing is popular because over time, the color will changes from bright and shiny to a darkish green.
+In addition to its durability, copper flashing is popular because over time, the color will changes from bright and shiny to darkish green.
 This patina gives your property a sign of character.

 Standing seam copper roofs are a popular choice for steep and low-slope roofs because they offer superior water shedding properties.
 The copper panels are soldered together at the seams, making them strong and watertight.